cloudeight/style-guidelines/css/README.md

 ```

 #### Number Labels
-Number labels are used when [inline comments](#inline) would need to be repeated or if an inline comment surpasses the 100 character limit.
+Number labels are used when [inline comments](#inline) would need to be repeated or if an inline comment exceeds the 100 character limit.
 They should follow the same structure as inline comments and should also:

 - Have the label wrapped in square brackets
 - Have no padded spaces in square brackets

-Use DocBlocks to declare each number and their respective comments, they should:
+Use [DocBlocks](#docblocks) to declare each number and their respective comments, they should:

 - Start on a new line
-- Use the number followed by a full stop
+- Use a number followed by a full stop
+- Have one (1) space before the number label text
 - Have a capitalised first letter for the number label text
-- Have one (1) space between the full stop and number label text

 **Good:**